 Making the Most of Your AI Education Keynote Investment

 Maximize speaker impact through strategic session scheduling and complementary programming.
 Place AI keynotes early in conference agendas to allow subsequent sessions to build on themes and concepts introduced in the main presentation.
-The National Art Education Association increased attendee satisfaction scores by 23% when they moved their AI keynote from the final day to the opening session, allowing workshop leaders to reference and expand on keynote content.
+Conferences consistently report stronger outcomes when they move AI keynotes from closing sessions to opening presentations, allowing workshop leaders to reference and expand on keynote content throughout the event.

 Create structured follow-up opportunities that extend speaker value beyond the keynote session.
 Organize small group discussions, panel formats, or extended Q&A sessions that allow attendees to explore specific aspects of the keynote content in greater depth.
-The Association for Educational Assessment added 90-minute "Keynote Deep Dive" sessions following their main presentations, resulting in higher overall conference satisfaction and increased speaker utilization.
+Adding extended "Keynote Deep Dive" sessions following main presentations results in higher overall conference satisfaction and increased speaker utilization.

 Finding Your Ideal AI Education Speaker